-- Tasks will occur frequently throughout the course, starting in Term 1, 2023, at the start of Year 11 courses. - All students will be given an Assessment Schedule Handbook indicating the assessment week(s) for each Preliminary course. - Students may be told marks and rankings for individual assessment tasks as they are marked. - Where there is a change to be made from the original assessment schedule, faculties will notify students in writing two weeks before the new task date.
+- Tasks will occur frequently throughout the course, starting in Term 4, 2023, at the start of Year 12 courses. - All students will be emailed an Assessment Schedule Handbook indicating the assessment week(s) for each HSC course.
+The assessment schedule will also be located on the Year 12 Google Classroom.
+Students may request a hard copy from the Deputy Principal.
+Students will confirm their understanding of the assessment policy handbook requirements through the submission of a google form by week 4, Term 4. - Students may be told marks and rankings for individual assessment tasks as they are marked. - Where there is a change to be made from the original assessment schedule, faculties will notify students in writing two weeks before the new task date.